Nurses at 2 NYC hospitals return to work as deal ends strike

 “Our proposed agreement is similar to those between NYSNA and eight other New York City hospitals.
 It is fair and responsible, and it puts patients first,” Mount Sinai Health System said.

 Several other private hospitals around the city reached deals with the union as the strike deadline loomed.
-The agreements included raises totaling 19% over three years.
+Those agreements also included 19% raises over three years.

 Mount Sinai and Montefiore said before the strike that they had offered the same pay boosts.